My Passion for Creative Classrooms

-- July 31st: It Is Personal keynote (with sessions), Personalized Learning Summit, Chaska, Minnesota
+- July 31st: It Is Personal keynote (and sessions), Personalized Learning Summit, Chaska, Minnesota

-- August 11th: LAUNCH into Innovation with Design Thinking keynote (and sessions), iNation conference, Waxahachie ISD, Texas
+- August 11th: LAUNCH into Design Thinking keynote (and sessions), iNation conference, Waxahachie ISD, Texas

-- August 15th: Genius by Design: Inquiry-Based Learning and Design Thinking keynote (and sessions), Rockdale ISD, Rockdale, Illinois
+- August 15th: Genius by Design: Inquiry-Based Learning and Design Thinking workshop, Rockdale ISD, Rockdale, Illinois

 - August 17th: The Future of Learning keynote (and sessions), Summer DIVE, Lawrence Township, New Jersey